 The Professor Ostenfeld Dormitory was built in 1968 and is 200 meters from DTU on the other side of the highway.

-The dormitory offers 279 single rooms at 18 m², and 12 to person rooms at 30 m².
+The dormitory offers 276 single rooms at 18 m², and 12 two person rooms at 30 m².
 All rooms have private shower and toilet.

-The rooms are spread over 18 shared kitchen, where every one has private refrigerator, freezer and cupboard space.
+The rooms are spread over 18 shared kitchens, where every tenant has private refrigerator, freezer and cupboard space.

-The kitchens also have living room with dining tables, sofa corners and more.
+The kitchens also have living rooms with dining tables, sofa corners and more.

 Many kitchens organize a dinner club up to several times a week.
 This is a cozy and social dinner

-where the residents at turns cook for each other.
+where the residents take turns to cook for each other.
 In addition there is TDC (Tour de Chambre), where all the residents of the kitchen

-visits each other for some social and fun games.
-At the first tuesday of every month each kitchen holds a kitchen meeting.
+visit each other for some social and fun games.
+At the first Tuesday of every month, each kitchen holds a kitchen meeting.
 Here the

-it also warms up people for the famous Nakkeost party later on in the evening.
+It can also serve as a warm up for the famous Nakkeost party later in the evening.

-The private foundation Professor Ostenfeld College was founded on the 13. of October in 1968 on the
+The private foundation Professor Ostenfeld Dormitory was founded on the 13. of October in 1968 on the

 The dormitory was founded with the support of 1.5 million dkk from the Knud Højgaard Foundation,